opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 Currently, the value you bring to these transactions is extracted from you and monetized by the gigantocorps.
 I want to pay you for that value.
-We didn't really get into it, but these transactions run through infrastructure housed in cool spaces that you can help monetize too.
+(We didn't really get into it, but these transactions run through [infrastructure housed in cool spaces][spaces] that you can help monetize too).

 It's like a big biodome, but instead of a biome, its binary.
 A binaridome if you will.